alecthegeek/alecthegeek.github.io/_posts/2020-05-04-Intro-to-stdio.markdown

 You will find it useful to look at the source code at the same time as reading this explanation and you can find the example code [here](https://github.com/alecthegeek/Intro2/tree/master/stdio)

-Note that standard I/O is generally used in text based programs, that we run from the terminal for instance.
+Note that standard I/O is frequently used in text based programs, that we run from the terminal for instance.
 Some GUI programs also use standard I/O, but it is less common.

 ## What advantages does standard I/O give us?

+1. The biggest benefit is that programs have a standard way to communicate with each other, so that they can be used as part of something bigger.
+They can become components in larger, custom, solutions

-1. Because standard I/O is set up for us by the calling program (for example the Bash shell), then there is less work for the developer to do
+2. Because standard I/O is set up for us by the calling program at run time (for example the Bash shell), then there is less work for the developer to do to handle I/O in a standard way.

-2. It gives programs a standard way to communicate with each other, so that they can be used as part of something bigger.

 Let's build up our understanding through a series of examples.